 “It’s In Our Nature!”

-Sprewell Bluff Park and the Flint River which runs through it, is a camper’s escape, a fisherman’s paradise, a paddler’s grand adventure, and a hiker’s dream.
-Visitors may escape the mundane and experience nature in comfort at the River Ridge Campground in one of the NEWLY ADDED cabins or campsites.
-Make sure to stop in at the Trading Post Gift Shop for a park map and a parking pass before hitting the trail or grab a souvenir and an ice cream before hitting the road.
-Visitors may cool off in the gently flowing Flint River, skip rocks across the water, and have a picnic along the river’s edge or by the NEW playground.
-With miles of trails winding throughout the park, visitors may take a long or short hike, run, or stroll.
-Bird watching enthusiasts may spot tanagers, warblers, osprey, woodpeckers, and eagles along the river or nesting in the cliffs and forest edge.
-There is also a recently added boat ramp making it a breeze for paddlers to access the river.
-The rare Shoal Bass calls this area of the Flint River and its rocky shoals home.
-These shoals allow fishermen to wade the river with ease, making this area of the Flint River for excellent fly fishing, and easy to take a swim in as well.
+The park is a camper’s escape, a fisherman’s paradise, a paddler’s grand adventure, and a hiker’s dream.
+Visitors may escape the mundane and experience nature in comfort at the River Ridge Campground in one of the cabins or RV sites provided.
+Visitors may cool off in the gently flowing Flint River, skip rocks across the water, and have a picnic along the river’s edge or by the playground.
+There is also a boat ramp in the day use area, making it a breeze for paddlers to access the river.
+With 12+ miles of trails winding throughout the park, visitors may take a long or short hike, run, or stroll along the riverbank or up the rocky bluffs.
+Bird watching enthusiasts may spot tanagers, warblers, osprey, woodpeckers, and bald eagles along the river or nesting in the cliffs and forest edge.